-As Malaysians still need to adhere to the Movement Restriction Order (MRO) until 31st March 2020 (extended 14 April 2020), it is necessary to work from home and venture out to buy the essentials like food, groceries and medications from your nearest supermarket and pharmacy when you are running low on stock.
+As Malaysians still need to adhere to the Restricted Movement Order (RMO) until 31st March 2020 (extended 14 April 2020), it is necessary to work from home and venture out to buy the essentials like food, groceries and medications from your nearest supermarket and pharmacy when you are running low on stock.
 It is very important to protect yourself from catching the virus or spreading it.
 Below are some protective measures and good hygiene practices listed by Infosihat that all of us should start practicing.

 Washing or sanitizing your hands regularly